-Environmental Economists with little to no experience tend to make between $52540 and $70870 while the more experienced ones make over $134080 per year.
+Environmental Economists with little to no experience tend to make between $58130 and $77270 while the more experienced ones can earn over $141780 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Environmental Economist is to move to a higher paying state like IN.
-Right now, the highest paying states for Environmental Economists are IN, DC, VA, NY and TX.
+One of the easiest ways to increase your salary as an Environmental Economist is to move to a higher paying state like DC.
+Right now, the highest paying states for Environmental Economists are DC, NY, VA, OH and CA.

-3 other factors that can increase your salary as An Environmental Economist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Environmental Economist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Environmental Economists what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Environmental Economists what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.